tylerhether/tylerhether.github.io/_posts/2020-04-22-worklife_equations.md

 ## So what does this model tell us?
-By now you should now that this is just a model and doesn't necessarily reflect real, stochastic life.
+By now you should know that this is just a model and doesn't necessarily reflect real, stochastic life.
 That meaning said, there's on thing I wanted a model to capture.
 That is, why some individuals seem to bounce right back from minor perturbations while others seem to be in a constant struggle with work and life vying for their time.

 How to achieve zen-like work/life balance?
 From this model, either 1) reducing the set point of your wellbeing (i.e., being happy with less) or 2) reduce the degree to which work pressures affect your wellbeing or 3) a combination of 1 and 2 are key.
 Those are no small changes and I recommend the reader to work/life balance books for instruction.